Webster's history timeline

 Word of Asa's deeds reached other ports along the coast.
 Radio requests were made from those ports for their refugees to be helped.
 Asa spent much of the next year directing an expanded fleet of 55 ships to ports from the Black Sea to Syria.
 Over that year, Asa and his crews retrieved over 1.2 million refugees, many of whom would have faced certain death if they remained in Turkey.

 Asa gained the respect of both the Greek and Turkish governments so after completing his time at sea both governments used Asa to help negotiate prisoner exchanges between the two countries.

-Asa stayed in Turkey following the conflict and helped to establish an organization similar to the YMCA (without the "C"), called "The Friends of Turkey".
+Asa stayed in Turkey following the conflict and helped to establish an organization similar to the YMCA, called "The Friends of Turkey".

-Pictured on the left is Roger Jennings, Asa Jennings grandson.
-Roger Jennings can be seen discussing his grandfather on the trailer for an upcoming movie about Asa Jennings life.
-Visit the website to learn more about the movie and Asa Jennings.
+Pictured above is Roger Jennings, Asa Jennings grandson.
+Roger Jennings can be seen discussing his grandfather on the trailer for a planned movie about Asa Jennings' life.

 If you stroll down Park Avenue in the Village of Webster it's still easy to imagine the sound of a saxophone being practiced in a nearby home.
 After years of nurturing, Frances Scharett took her musical talents on the road to New York, Europe and Asia, but always found her way back home.
 At the age of 21, Fran went to Hollywood as a member of Phil Spitalny's All Girl Orchestra to perform in the 1942 film When Johnny Comes Marching Home.
 The Orchestra toured regularly and could be heard on the radio most Sunday nights during "The Hour of Charm."